gituliar/gituliar.github.io/_drafts/american-options-gpu.md

 - Find V (solve triangular)
 - Ensure Early-Exercise

-## --- Which CPUs did you use for benchmarks ?
+## --- Is your code correct at all ?

+Very good question.
+Indeed, it has no sense to benchmark code that generates wrong numbers.

+- I compare against a portfolio of 42000 options

+  Priced with Andersen et al. implementation form QuantLib.

+  (put table here)

+- The portfolio is constructed by permuting all combinations of the following parameters:

-## --- Which GPUs did you use for benchmarks ?
+## --- What hardware did you use ?

-Here is a list of graphic cards, which I current have at hand:
+Before we proceed to the results, let's see what I used to run the benchmark.

-- Nvidia Quadro P520 (mobile)
+- Nvidia Quadro P520 2GB (mobile)

-  - GP108, Pascal architecture
+  - GP108 Pascal
-  - 384 fp32 cores, 1/32 for fp64
+  - 3 SM, 384 cores
-  - 2GB
-  - CUDA 6.1

-- Nvidia Quadro P620
+- Nvidia Quadro P620 2GB

-  - GP107, Pascal architecture
+  - GP107 Pascal
-  - 512 fp32 cores, 1/32 for fp64
+  - 4 SM, 512 cores

+- Nvidia GTX 1070 8GB
+  - GP104 Pascal
+  - 15 SM, 1920 cores

+## --- What did you find out ?

+- Overall performance (histogram + table)

+- Performance of every of 4 steps (histogram + table)

+- Metrics
+  - CPU FP32
+  - CPU FP64
-  - 2GB
+  - GPU FP32
-  - CUDA 6.1
+  - GPU FP64

 ## --- What is your conclusion ?